beingsaurabh/dev-gl/readme.md

 * ./dev-gl.py run <app_name>

-In case your are using WSL1 and install some X server app:
+In case your are using WSL1, then install some X server app:
 For eg:
 `VcXsrv`: One of the most common X servers for WSL.
 Download and install VcXsrv and